The Lancet Respiratory Medicine November 01, 2019

 Setting

-Outcome Six-category ordinal scale of clinical status at day 7, ranging from death to resumption of normal activities after discharge.
+Outcome Clinical status at day 7, measured on a 6-category ordinal scale ranging from death (worst) to resumption of normal activities after discharge (best).

 Study Limitations